ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 # out the command that can be used to SSH into the cluster head node.
 ray up example-full.yaml

-# Get a remote screen on the head node.
+# Get a remote shell on the head node.
 ray attach example-full.yaml

 # Try running a Ray program.